 A professional electrician should be used to make sure your home can safely handle the demands of electric car charging.
 The process varies depending on location, but permits and inspections will likely be needed for this type of electrical work.

-Get your garage organized to make electric vehicle charging easier
+Get your garage ready for an electric vehicle

 The best place to set up your home charging station is in your garage, but you need to be able to get your electric vehicle in there first.

-We have storage solutions like slatwall panels with hanging accessories, garage storage cabinets, and specialty storage racking that can help keep your space organized and available for parking and charging.
+We have storage solutions like slatwall panels, garage storage cabinets, and specialty storage racking that can help keep your space organized and available for parking and charging.

 A more stable garage temperature can also be better for your electric vehicle’s battery, so an insulated garage door is worth considering, as well as insulating your garage walls and ceiling.

-Book your free design consultation with the trusted garage professionals to get your space properly prepared for your new electric vehicle.
+Book a free design consultation with us to get your garage properly prepared for your new electric vehicle.